Intent, Implementation, and Impact

 Our curriculum is joined and sequenced properly to ensure that our children avoid gaps in their learning.
 A globally relevant curriculum helps to facilitate children with a strong world view.

-At St. John’s RC Primary School, children are aware of the importance of mathematics in everyday life.
-We intend our children to:
+At St. John’s RC Primary School, our intent is for children to: